A device that allows wireless-equipped computers and other devices to communicate with a wired network.

 Internet Domain Management:

-For a comprehensive overview of Dataprise's Internet Domain Management services, please click here.
+For a comprehensive overview of Dataprise's cloud and Internet Domain Management services, please click here.

 A client program from Microsoft that comes pre installed on most new PC or compatible computers; enables you to browse the World Wide Web.